Leadership

 Redefining success isn’t giving up.
 It’s leveling up.

-“Success is a feeling,” Traci told me.
+“Success is a feeling,” Traci said.
 “If you feel successful, you are.
 But if you haven’t defined what success means to you, someone else already has.”

 Traci’s story isn’t about throwing away ambition.
 It’s about realigning it with purpose.
 It’s about replacing someone else’s finish line with your own.